 Students should expect a bachelor's degree program to take approximately eight semesters of study.
 BS programs are thorough, intense, and rigorous.
 They include general education courses in the humanities, liberal arts and social sciences, so that math students are well-rounded and learn important skills in writing, critical thinking and communication.
 This latter is extremely important in the professional world; mathematicians and statisticians must often be able to explain their ideas to managers, students, teachers and policymakers.

-What Can You Do With a College Degree in Math & Statistics?
+What Can You Do With a College Degree in Math and Statistics?

-- Simply, a mathematician's work involves using the principles and techniques of advanced mathematics to solve various types of problems.
+Simply, a mathematician's work involves using the principles and techniques of advanced mathematics to solve various types of problems.
 Theoretical mathematicians seek to develop new theories and to uncover relationships between existing principles.
 Commonly, theoretical mathematicians work as university professors, teaching students and conducting research.
-Applied mathematicians use mathematical principles, models, and techniques to solve practical problems.
-Applied mathematicians are in demand in government, economics, engineering, and science.
-In almost all cases, a doctorate is needed to qualify for top-tier mathematician positions.
+Applied mathematicians use mathematical principles, models, and techniques to solve practical problems of economics, engineering and science.
+In almost all cases, earning a doctorate is necessary for these high-concept mathematician positions.

-- Math teachers instruct and present mathematical theories, techniques, problem solving steps, and examples.
+Math teachers instruct and present mathematical theories, techniques, problem solving steps, and examples.
 The majority of educators are employed by schools, but some also work as private tutors.
 Teachers must not only be knowledgeable about math, but must also have strong communication skills and a desire to work with students.
-Math teachers must obtain a bachelor's degree and a state-approved teaching certification, but the possibility of greater income depends on a teacher continually updating her training and level of education.
+Math teachers must obtain a bachelor's degree and a state-approved teaching certification.

 Certification and licensure requirements vary widely by field.
-For example, if a graduate decides to work in engineering, he will be required to obtain certification specific to his trade.
-If he is hoping to work as a theoretical mathematician, however, certification is not required.
-Instead, he will need to focus on earning more academic training and expertise.
+For example, if a graduate decides to work in engineering, he is required to obtain certification specific to his trade.
+If he decides to work as a theoretical mathematician, however, certification is not required.
+Instead, he should focus on earning more academic training and expertise.

-Students who venture into the field of math education will need to obtain teaching credentials and proper certification.
-Generally, the prerequisites necessary to become a certified teacher are determined by local or state governing bodies.
+Students who venture into the field of math education need to obtain teaching credentials and proper certification.
+Generally, the prerequisites necessary to teach are determined by local or state governing bodies.
 For the most accurate information, it is best to check with your state's Department of Education.

 Math and Statistics Professional Organizations and Associations

-Whether or not certification or licensing is required, potential students should note that it is always a good idea to become involved with available math and statistics associations and organizations.
+Whether or not certification or licensing is required, potential students should note that it is usually a good idea to involve oneself with available math and statistics associations and organizations.
 Joining a professional mathematical organization presents opportunities to network, discuss new innovations, and update skills and knowledge.